 Three goes to spell it correctly.
 I stared through it.

-A burst of ‘Flower of Scotland’ burbled from my phone.
-I heaved my mind out of its stramash of re-lived humiliation and futile rage.
+A burst of ‘Flower of Scotland’ burbled from my mobile.

 It was a text.
-It was anonymous.
-That was rare.
-It would be marketing; some clever scam.
-To click or… I clicked.
+Anonymous, that was rare.
+It would be marketing; some clever scam; to click or… I clicked.

-‘It’s your bruise, Sho.
-You better watch out!’ read the text; words followed by a pared down ‘tinyurl’ link.
+‘It’s your bruise, Sho!’ read the text.
+The words were followed by assorted emojis and a pared down link.

 I twisted the phone and hunted around to increase the volume.
 A circle was zeroing down onto a map of fields, waterways and scrubland.
 A presenter’s voice was speaking…

 ‘Police are appealing for help in identifying the headless woman found dead yesterday morning in a drainage ditch in fenland close to Whittlesey.
-They believe the murdered woman was in her mid-30s with light-brown hair.
-Her hands were also cut off, displaying obvious similarities to “The Doll Killer” murder.
-Her only identifying mark is this distinctive bruise on her upper left arm…’
+They believe the murdered woman was in her mid-30s.
+She had light-brown hair.
+Her hands were also cut off at the wrist, displaying obvious similarities to “The Doll Killer” murder.
+Her only identifying mark is a distinctive bruise on her upper left arm…’

 A graphic flashed up on screen.
 I dropped the phone on the desk.
 My hand clutched at my left bicep.
 It was my bruise.
-Similarly faded.
-Both bore a more than superficial resemblance to the St Martins Cross on Iona.
-No-one else would have noticed this, but I did – instantly.
+Similarly faded, horribly familiar, only the one on the screen was rendered on something that bore no resemblance to living flesh.

-Pointy questions pierced the miasma of my floundering logic.
-Had my bruise been inflicted by the murderer?
-Was this text from the killer?
+.
+My bruise had been inflicted by the murderer.
+This text was from the killer?
 Could I be next?
 Was I marked for death?